runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

  - (Destroyed) Network between Eaosport, AoM&MA, and Teythmos; damaged in the Uon war during an attack on Eaos.
 No longer in active use, but a strong enough mage could still make it work for a small group of people.
 Dedicated pair between AoM&MA and Teythmos

-Clandestine pair between Blakport and Elgate
+Clandestine pair between Blackport and Elgate

 ### Gliders